Small cancellations over relatively hyperbolic groups and embedding theorems: Torsion in the quotient

 \section{Torsion in the quotient}

+We keep all assumptions and notation introduced in the beginning of the previous section.
 Our next goal is to describe periodic elements in the quotient group (\ref{quot}) of a relatively hyperbolic group $G$.
 To this end we need an auxiliary result.

-Recall that for an element $g$ of a group $G$ generated by a set $\mathcal A$, the {\it translation number} of $g$ with respect to $\mathcal A$ is defined to be This limit always exists and is equal to $\inf\limits_n (|g|_\mathcal A /n) $ \cite{GS}.
+Recall that for an element $g\in G$, the {\it translation number} of $g$ with respect to $\mathcal A$ is defined to be This limit always exists and is equal to $\inf\limits_n (|g^n|_\mathcal A /n) $ \cite{GS}.
 The lemma below can be found in \cite[Theorem 4.43]{RHG}.

 \begin{lem} There exists $d>0$ such that for any hyperbolic element of infinite order $g\in G$ we have $\tau _{X\cup \mathcal H} (g)\ge d$. \end{lem}

 For our goals, even a stronger result is necessary.